BartyPitt/RoboticsProject/docs/Open_Cv.rst

     :align: center
     :figclass: align-center

-Then using the existing code to find the red markers in the function GetPossitions, the coordinate of that marker can be found, and calling the following function:
+Then using the existing code to find the red markers in the function ``GetPossitions``, the coordinate of that marker can be found, and calling the following function:

 .. code-block:: python